 Join this food envy-inducing Barcelona private tour for three hours of sightseeing and food tasting.
 Join locals as they indulge in the fine art of eating and drinking, something Spaniards are champions at.
 By the end of the tour, you'll not only be familiar with some local tapas and drinks but also with some hidden secrets of the Old Town.
-This tour is priced for a minimum group size of four travellers.
-A solo traveller may still book this private experience but will be charged the base rate for four travellers.
-Experience the best travel stories for yourself.
-Join a local expert and uncover hidden gems on this city adventure hand-picked by the world's leading travel publisher.

 Children and teens under 14 years of age are not permitted on this tour.
 Please note that alcoholic beverages may only be consumed by persons aged 18 years and up.
 Travellers may be required to show ID.